ChrisSantosLang/redscience/docs/source/player.rst

 Even an anonymous user could help train artificial intelligence by playing against it.
 However, the biggest advances in social science will come from inventing new personalities, teams, and games that are in some way "better" than those previously known.
-In a sufficiently diverse field of games and players, any particular personality has some game for which that personality is a handicap.
-Understanding various handicaps and ways teaming-up can overcome them is the essence of social science (it is not just about humans).

-Clicking the "Login/Change User" button in the upper right corner allows you to login or create a new account.
-As a logged-in user, you will see a "Copy" button on game and player pages.
-If your modified versions challenge the rest of the user community, then those inventions are advances to social science.
+Clicking the **Login/Change User** button |loginbutton| in the upper right corner allows you to login or create a new account.
 Click on a **Player** button |playerbutton| to launch the page for that player:

 .. image:: releases/images/Creations.png